Create the LAN bridge

 add chain=input action=accept connection-state=established,related

-add chain=input action=accept in-interface=lan comment="manage from LAN"
+add chain=input action=accept in-interface=LAN comment="manage from LAN"

 add chain=input action=drop in-interface-list=WAN comment="drop unsolicited from WAN"